-Assuming the issuance of the 2024 Series 2 Bonds, approximately \$92 million of authorization of the Commission will remain for additional transportation revenue refunding obligations to refund outstanding transportation revenue bonds.
+After the issuance of the 2024 Series 1 Bonds, \$300 million of authorization of the Commission will remain for additional transportation revenue refunding obligations to refund outstanding transportation revenue bonds.
+The State issued a Preliminary Official Statement on March 4, 2024, for the negotiated sale of the 2024 Series 2 Bonds to refund outstanding transportation revenue bonds on or about March 19, 2024, with delivery expected on or about April 9, 2024.
 The Commission likely will be asked to authorize the issuance of additional transportation revenue refunding obligations.
 The amount and timing of any additional issuance of transportation revenue refunding bonds depend, among other factors, on market conditions.